scalar-labs/getting-started-with-scalardb/README.md

 ### Handling transaction error

-The transaction `commit()` method could throw 2 kind of exceptions :
+The transaction `commit()` method could throw 2 kinds of exceptions :

 - `CommitException` which indicates a commit has failed.
 In that case, it is recommended to roll back the transaction using `transaction.abort()`
 - `UnknownTransactionStatusException` indicates the transaction commit is in an unknown status.
 It may or not have been committed.